kumarbunny1996/namaste-react/REACT02_INGNITING_APP.md

 `caret(^)` in package.json will automatically upgrade the minor versions for eg: ^2.8.3 to 2.8.5 `tilde(~)` in package.json will automatically upgrade the major versions for eg: ^2.8.3 to 3.8.5

-if u want to maintain exact version remove the caret or tilda;
+if u want to maintain exact version remove the caret or tilde;

 Always safe to use `caret(^)` instead of `tilde(~)` because when packages are upgraded to major version means the application can break due to major changes in package...